First published: Dec.21.2017

 A story by Laleh Chini:

-One day in my early childhood, my father planned to take us to “Hafez Monument” in our home town Shiraz.
+One day in my early childhood, my father planned to take us to the “Hafez Monument” in our home town Shiraz.

 Hafez is a very famous poet.
 Even nowadays most people around the world know or have heard about him.